typestack/class-transformer/README.md

 // now album is Album object with Photo objects inside
 ```

-### Providing more than one type option[⬆](#table-of-contents)
+### Providing more than one type option [⬆](#table-of-contents)

 In case the nested object can be of different types, you can provide an additional options object,
 that specifies a discriminator.
 The discriminator option must define a `property` that holds the sub
-type name for the object and the possible `subTypes`, the nested object can converted to.
+type name for the object and the possible `subTypes` that the nested object can converted to.
 A sub type
 has a `value`, that holds the constructor of the Type and the `name`, that can match with the `property`
 of the discriminator.

 Lets say we have an album that has a top photo.
-But this photo can be of certain different types.
+But this photo can be of certain different types,
-And we are trying to convert album plain object to class object.
+and we are trying to convert album plain object to class object.
 The plain object input has to define
 the additional property `__type`.
 This property is removed during transformation by default:

 **JSON input**: